 Focusing on the needs of your entire family

 Getting the custody or visitation outcome you want for your children can be difficult, especially if your ex is uncooperative.
 Your custody lawyer in Doylestown streamlines the process and protects your rights.

 Child custody cases can get very inflammatory, with both parties making accusations.
 If custody or visitation should be restricted, it’s essential to gather as much information as possible.
 However, if you have been erroneously accused, you need to prove those claims are false.

 Our child custody law firm will discover the truth in your case.

 Child custody and visitation matters often involve complex legal issues that must be considered.
 You need a custody lawyer in Bucks County who understands the law and applies it to your case in a beneficial manner.

 Susan Gibson has almost 15 years of experience protecting parents’ interests in child custody cases.

 She’ll Stand Beside You in Court

 Many child custody and visitation cases require multiple court conferences and hearings.
 You don’t want to go to these alone.
-A child custody lawyer ensures your rights are adequately represented.
+Our Doylestown child custody lawyers ensure your rights are adequately represented.

 Gibson Family Law, PLLC helps you get the court order you need.